prefix-dev/pixi/docs/tutorials/python.md

 ## What's in the environment?

 !!!
 Python interpreters
     The python interpreter is also installed in the environment.
 This is because the python interpreter version is read from the `requires-python` field in the `pyproject.toml` file.
 This is used to determine the python version to install in the environment.
-This way pixi automatically manages/bootstraps the python interpreter for you similar as to a tool like `rye` can do.
+This way pixi automatically manages/bootstraps the python interpreter for you, so no more `brew`, `apt` or other system install steps.

 Using `pixi list` you can see what's in the environment, this is essentially a nicer view on the lock file: